ankitojha07/weather-app/readme.md

 ## Credits
 - Weather icons courtesy of [WeatherAPI](https://www.weatherapi.com/)
-- Background images sourced from [Unsplash](https://unsplash.com/)

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or pull requests to suggest improvements or report bugs.

 ## Contact
-For any inquiries or feedback, please contact [your email address].
+For any inquiries or feedback, please contact ankitojha1409@gmail.com.

 Thank you for using the Weather App!
 We hope you find it useful and informative.